splunk/public-o11y-docs/get-started/admin-onboarding/phase2/phase2-apm.rst

 It is important to understand how to familiarize the Splunk APM built-in dashboards, this is important to help troubleshoot issues related to services, endpoints, business workflows and its underlying infrastructure in real time.
 Several key charts and dashboard within Splunk APM to pay attention to are the APM Service dashboard, Business Workflows and Service Map.

-For details about troubleshooting issues related to services, endpoints, and more, see :ref:`https://docs.splunk.com/Observability/apm/apm-alert-visualize/apm-dashboards.html#track-service-performance-using-dashboards-in-splunk-apm`.
+For details about troubleshooting issues related to services, endpoints, and more, see https://docs.splunk.com/Observability/apm/apm-alert-visualize/apm-dashboards.html#track-service-performance-using-dashboards-in-splunk-apm.

 Utilize Database Query Performance
 ---------------------------------------------

 To pinpoint the database that is causing slowness in your application and to see slow or frequently executed aggregate queries, with historical trends, it is recommended that teams are familiar with Splunk APM Database Query Performance functionality.
-For details, see :ref: `https://docs.splunk.com/Observability/apm/db-query-perf/db-query-performance.html#db-query-performance`.
+For details, see https://docs.splunk.com/Observability/apm/db-query-perf/db-query-performance.html#db-query-performance.

 Database Query Performance finds trends in aggregate database queries without the need of database instrumentation.
 This helps the SRE or service owner to know whether an increase in the latency or error rate of a service is related to a database.
 If it is, it can help identify which database and which specific query is contributing to the most latency and resolve it by involving the database administrator or the owner of the service that's making the slow database call.